just95/toml.dart/README.md

 ## Usage

-This package includes three libraries for loading, decoding and encoding TOML documents, which are further described below.
+The `toml.dart` package includes three libraries for loading, decoding and encoding TOML documents.
+The usage of the individual libraries is described in the subsequent sections in more detail.
+Additional examples for the usage of the `toml.dart` package can be found in the [`./example`][toml-dart/example] directory.

+All three libraries `toml.decoder`, `toml.encoder` and `toml.loader` are reexported by the `toml` library.
-If you want to use both the encoder and decoder, a single import suffices.
+Thus, a single import usually suffices.

 ```dart
 import 'package:toml/toml.dart';